attaluriab03/accessMate-AI/README.md

 - One‑click remediation via auto‑generated PRs + tests + CI audit.
 - Designed for multi-repo, multi-project orgs with role-based access.

-### Non‑Goals
+### This extension is NOT meant to:
-- Replacing expert audits for complex flows, legal interpretations, or assistive tech usability studies.
+- Replace expert audits for complex flows, legal interpretations, or assistive tech usability studies.
-- Fixing deep application logic or architecture issues.
+- Fix deep application logic or architecture issues.

 ---